daylightstudio/FUEL-CMS-Page-Analysis-Module/README.md

 # PAGE ANALYSIS MODULE FOR FUEL CMS
-This is a [FUEL CMS](http://www.getfuelcms.com) page_analysis module for adding page_analysis like functionality including posts, categories, and commenting.
+This is a [FUEL CMS](http://www.getfuelcms.com) page_analysis module that can be used to distill down SEO related content in a page.

 ## INSTALLATION
 There are a couple ways to install the module.
 If you are using GIT you can use the following method